 THE HOLY EUCHARIST

 THE SECOND SUNDAY IN LENT

 February 25, 2024

-11:00 AM
+9:00 AM

 LAND ACKNOWLEDGMENT & WELCOME

 Saint Mark's Cathedral acknowledges that we gather on the traditional land of the first people of Seattle, the Duwamish People, who are still here, and we honor with gratitude the land itself and the life of all the Coast Salish tribes.

 QUESTIONS?

 Please ask.
 Ushers (wearing the purple welcome lanyards) can answer your questions or concerns, or provide a hearing assist device.
 All-gender restrooms are available in the northwest stairwell and on the 5th floor of Cathedral House, accessible by elevator or southwest stairwell.

 NEW TO SAINT MARK'S?

 Welcome to Saint Mark's Cathedral.
 Wherever you are on your spiritual journey, you are welcome here!
 We invite you to complete a newcomer form, visit saintmarks.org/newcomers or connect with one of the clergy.

 ABOUT THE LITURGY

 Worship lies at the heart of the Christian life.
 It is in worship that we express our theology and define our identity.
 We encounter God within worship and are formed and transformed as the people of God.
 One of the hallmarks of the Episcopal Church is its liturgical worship.
 Liturgy literally is "the work of the people," and refers to the patterns, forms, words, and actions through which public worship is conducted.

-THE PENITENTIAL ORDER

-The service usually begins with an organ prelude or other music designed to call us into worshipful presence.

-PRELUDE

-Lenten (Spring) from Embertides Suite for Organ

-Hilary Tann

-LAND ACKNOWLEDGMENT

-All stand, as able.